srmullen/svelte-firegram/README.md

 - Use the #each template syntax to display the images.
 - Now upload images and they should display in the grid.
 - Now animate the images as they appear in the grid.
+  - `import { fade } from 'svelte/transition'`
+    - Add the fade directive.
+Give it duration so longer loading images still fade in.
+  - `import { flip } from 'svelte/animate'`
+  - flip stand for First, Last, Invert, Play.
+It is a strategy for optimizing the animation by precalculating the steps rather than doing them as the animation plays out.

+- Could use stores svelte stores for managing the firestore.